laczkol/RADOrgMiner/README.md

         -maxbc --max-bed-coverage
                                                         Maximum coverage of a locus to be included in the output haplotypes.
 If the bed coverage of a locus is higher in any sample than this value, the locus will not be included in the variant call.
 If the read depth of NUMTs or NUPTs is known to be high, it is recommended to use this parameter to exclude them. [default 1000000]

-        -sp --subsampling-prop
+        -sc --subsampling-count
-                                                        Float value between 0 and 1.
-To use less memory when calling haplotypes, each bed locus can be downsampled using samtools view by this proportion.
-0.1 means: use 10% percent of all the reads found in a bed locus.
-The effect of downsampling is not tested properly, so use at your own risk and double check the results. [default 1.0]
+                                                        Integer.
+To use less memory when calling haplotypes, each bed locus can be downsampled to this read count. [default 1000]

         -mbs --min-bases-sequenced
                                                         Defines the minimum number of bases sequenced in a sample to be included in the genotype calling. [default 0]